 The Town Hall and Information Point, Park Hall community building, Harpenden in Bloom, Farmers’ Market, Community safety including CCTV, Restricted Alcohol Zone and lighting.
 Christmas celebrations (Christmas lights, poster competition, and the window display competition).
 Public toilets plus other services like bus shelters, litter bins, dog bins, notice boards, bicycle stands and children's play areas.
 Events including the Discovery Day, Teddy Bears Picnic and Armed Forces Day.

 Committee and Member support, Civic Representation (Town Mayor support), Planning and Development Control.
 Town Twinning, Youth Town Council, Grant Aid to local organisations, Communications (Forum newsletter, Town Guide and website).
 Partnership working with retail, businesses and community groups.

-The Town Council has three main committees all with delegated responsibilities, plus several Community Forums and Working Parties.
+The Town Council has four main committees all with delegated responsibilities, plus several Working Parties and Community Forums.
 Full Council meetings are held six times a year, at which all Councillors are involved in all policy decisions of the Council.
 Meetings are held at 7.30pm in the Council Chamber at the Town Hall.